-At some point in your academic career, you’ll need to know how to analyze an argument properly.
+You’ll probably need to know how to analyze an argument properly at some point in your academic career.
 Here, tutor Andrew P. shares his guide to success…

-As a college student, you’ll be expected at some point to understand, restate, comment on, or discuss someone’s assertion (strongly stated position).
+If you’re a high school or college student or you’re studying for your GRE, you’ll probably be expected at some point to understand, restate, comment on, or discuss an author’s position assertion (strongly stated position).

 An argument is a reason(s) for a conclusion.